 Please Panasonic

-1a.
-Improve dial function customisation.
-We should simply select a dial, then choose the function to assign (shutter, aperture, ISO, exposure comp, etc.).
-Remove the confusing interactions between different settings.
+1. Remove the confusing interactions between different dial settings.
+We should simply select a dial, then choose the function to assign (shutter, aperture, ISO, exposure comp, etc.) like we can with other parts of the interface.

-1c.
-Allow us to assign locks individually for front and back dials.
+3. Allow assigning locks individually for front and back dials.

-2b.
-Allow us to add shooting modes to the Q Menu: Multiple Exposure, Live View Composite, High Resolution, Live View Composite, Self-Timer, and Time Lapse.
+5. Allow us to add additional functions to the Q Menu: aperture, shutter speed/angle, screen brightness, and shooting modes: Multiple Exposure, Live View Composite, High Resolution, Live View Composite, Self-Timer, and Time Lapse.

-3a.
-Simplify the menu by moving hardware and configuration settings that are rarely needed to a different menu entirely.
-(This can default to a long press of the menu button.)
+6. Simplify the menu by splitting off settings that are rarely needed to a separate Configuration menu that can be accessed by, for example, a long press of the menu button.

-3c.
-Improve cryptic labels and document each function properly in the manual.
+7. Improve cryptic on-screen labels and document each function properly in the manual.

-4b.
-Add Exposure Mode to the stills menu.
-This should be greyed out if the PASM dial has a mode selected.
-But it would be useful in the Custom modes.
+8. Add Exposure Mode to the stills menu, in the same way that it exists in video.
+This can be greyed out if the PASM dial has a mode selected.
+But it would be very useful in a Custom mode.

 Updates